 Font and Colors

 The brand name is executed in a font with long, pointed serifs.
-The thickness of the main and additional strokes varies, so the wordmark appears mobile, resonating with the shape of the graphic emblem.
+The thickness of the main and additional strokes varies, so the wordmark appears mobile, resonating with the graphic emblem’s shape.
 The lower diagonal of the “K” has a characteristic smooth curve.

 The inscription and the drawing are colored in black, while white is used as the background and for negative space.
-The monochrome palette emphasizes the company’s business style and serious approach to the production of hunting gear.
+The monochrome palette emphasizes the company’s business style and its serious approach to producing hunting gear.